Skip to Content

 Moose handprint craft – This winter animal craft is the perfect activity to teach kids to follow directions and work on their scissor skills.
 You can cut out all the pieces beforehand if your child doesn’t have the fine motor skills to use scissors.

-Handprint arctic fox craft – Looking for a craft that’s simple, fun, and virtually mess-free?
+Handprint arctic fox craft – Looking for an independent work activity that’s simple, fun, and virtually mess-free?
 Then you can’t go wrong with this handprint arctic fox craft.
 It’s a great activity for kids to learn more about cold-weather animals.
-Plus, it couldn’t be easier to put together since it only uses a free template, gray and white cardstock, a marker, and some glue.

 Winter Activities For Kids